fairlearn/fairlearn/docs/user_guide/datasets.rst

 in place of the Boston housing dataset, as using these datasets should not cause the same fairness-related harms.

-We recommend you proceed with extreme caution when calling the Boston housing data from Fairlearn, and hope this article gives you pause about using it in the future.
+We recommend not using the Boston Housing dataset for machine learning benchmarking purposes, and hope this article gives you pause about using it in the future.

 .. topic:: References: